HolmesProcessing/Holmes-Totem/src/main/scala/org/holmesprocessing/totem/services/pemeta/README.md

 ## Description

+This service requires basic understanding of the layout of PE file.
 This service extracts meta information about a Windows Portable Executable file.
 The analyser library used in PEV's [libpe](https://github.com/merces/libpe).
 PEV is PE file analysis toolkit.
 Its feature rich, fast and is written C Programing langauge.
 This pemeta services wraps all the features of PEV's libpe using golang's cgo.

 ## Performance Comparison